 Curve Shapes Into Contoured Figures

 Usually this is the most artistic aspect of any drawing application.
 With something like the freeform Deform tool, and arrow guides it is easy to give clean and symmetrical curves to any object .
-Check out this tutorial on how to make an umbrella in five minutes.
+Check out this tutorial on.

 Quickly Draw Symmetrical Objects